Andrew Potter explores the effects of light on the classically

 want to be defined by my sexuality.
 Life is not that simple.

-What’s the biggest cliché about gay
+What’s the biggest cliché about

-That you can tell an artist’s sexuality because
+That you can tell an artist’s sexuality because of what they

-own sexuality upon the art we are looking at.
+upon the art we are looking at.

 You've been creating pictures for quite a while

 now.
 How has gay art changed during this time?